palmcivet7/compliant-smart-contract/README.md

 1. The KYC status of a user can be requested.

    1b.
 The last fulfilled KYC status request can be read from Everest.
 This value can then be used to determine if a user can interact with a function (`doSomething()`).
+This functionality could also be used without having first made a request, relying on the latest fulfilled request somebody else has made about an address.

 2. Or a KYC status request can be made, with contract functionality immediately executed by Chainlink Log Trigger Automation based on the result.